cmichi/check_timed_logs_fast/README.md

 than one exception in the last minute or more than 5 warnings in the last two minutes).

-This rewrite was caused because of problems which occur with very large and verbose log files.
+This rewrite was triggered by problems which occur with very large and verbose log files.
 The original plugin takes a long time for parsing and nagios times out after a few seconds of getting no reaction from a check — this then falsely shows up as a critical incident in monitoring.

-## Installation

-Follows.

 ## Performance